zwawrzaszek/TEAM/readme.txt

 Due By Saturday (2020-06-06)

 11. Task List: add exactly *3* items.
+12. Glossary: add at least *3* items.
-12. Check formatting on all documents (DS only).
+13. Check formatting on all documents (DS only).

 ===
 Week 3 (2020-06-07)